shiftan/simple_sagemaker/README.md

                         False)
   --download_output     Download the output once task is finished (default:
                         False)

+Anything after "--" (followed by a space) will be passed as-is to the executed script command line
 ```

 Running a shell based task is very similar, except for `source_dir` and `entry_point` which are replaced by